 You do not go into a computer store and purchase the first computer you see, do you?
 A gamer and a casual user have absolutely different specifications in mind before buying one.
 The same idea applies when you choose a VPN.

-If you like downloading content, streaming shows and movies, or playing online games, you will need to a have a VPN with high speed, a stable and reliable connection, and also unlimited bandwidth.
+If you like downloading content, streaming shows and movies, or playing online games, you will need a VPN with high speed, a stable and reliable connection, and also unlimited bandwidth.

 On the other hand, if you travel a lot or work at shared spaces on public WiFi networks, you need a VPN with good security and sufficient servers in most countries.